Regular procedure

 Recording and report

-The law provides for mandatory audio or audio-video tape-recording of all eligibility interviews as the best safeguard against corruption and for unbiased claim assessment.[29]
-The positive practice in this regard persisted in 2021 and 2022, as 100% of all monitored interviews were tape-recorded.
+The law provides for mandatory audio or audio-video tape-recording of all eligibility interviews as the best safeguard against corruption and for unbiased claim assessment.[32]
+The positive practice in this regard persisted in 2021, 2022 and 2023, as 100% of all monitored interviews were tape-recorded.
 This being said, the benefits of such a procedure are hindered by the fact that, in practice, caseworkers take a decision based on their own notes rather than the actual audio recording.

 Videoconference interpretation during registration and eligibility interviews is also used, usually in Pastrogor, Harmanli and Banya, the reception centres outside the capital Sofia, where interpreters are harder to find and employ, in which case interviews are conducted with the assistance of the interpreters who work in Ovcha Kupel, Vrazhdebna and Voenna Rampa, the reception centres and shelters in Sofia.
-This type of interpretation create additional difficulties for the applicants, as video communication significantly delays the process of statements’ collecting.
+This type of interpretation creates additional difficulties for the applicants, as video communication significantly delays the process of statements’ collecting.

 All interviews are conducted by staff members of the SAR, whose competences include interviewing, case assessment and preparing a draft decision on the claim.
 In practice, almost all interviews continue to be recorded also in writing by interviewers by summarising and typing questions / answers in the official protocol.
-A report of the interview is prepared and it shall be read to, and then signed by the applicant, the interpreter and by the caseworker
+A report of the interview is prepared and it shall be read to, and then signed by the applicant, the interpreter and by the caseworker.

 Appeal